 Problems with System Performance

-The next category of common issues reflect a system that powers on and is functional, but may have some performance issues.
+The next category of common issues reflects a system that powers on and is functional but may have some performance issues.
 In addition to these troubleshooting steps, you can reference our guide on how to make a soundbar sound better in general for more tips here.

 No Improvement from TV Sound